 17. Kino from Kino’s Journey

-Kino is a reserved girl who finds solace in the prospect of journeying through the lands.
+Kino is a reserved tomboy who finds solace in the prospect of journeying through the lands.
 She is always composed and maintains a stoic-like attitude.

 Still though, when she genuinely wants to help, she can be very kind.